apache/echarts-doc/en/option/component/visual-map.md

     `Array` is always：`[the visual value with which the minimum and maximum data values correspond]`.

-    For example：colorLightness: [0.8, 0.2]，which refers to that the `minimum data value` among all datas map to the `0.8` of `color intensity` , the `maximum data value` map to the `0.2` of `color intensity`.
+    For example：colorLightness: [0.8, 0.2], which refers to that the `minimum data value` among all datas map to the `0.8` of `color intensity` , the `maximum data value` map to the `0.2` of `color intensity`.
 The mapping results of other data values between the minimum and the maximum would be acquired according to linear calculation.

     + For `color（color）` or `figure type（symbol）`：